wp-plugins/wp-ajaxify-comments/readme.txt

 == Changelog ==

+= 0.2.0 =

+* Added Option "Error Container Selector" to customize the error message extraction
+* Added compatibility with comment spam protection plugins like "NoSpamNX" (thanks to Liberty Pi)
+* Removed timeout for loading popup overlay (thanks to saymonz)

 = 0.1.2 =

-* Fixed compatibility to setting pages of other plugins (thanks to saymonz)
+* Fixed compatibility with setting pages of other plugins (thanks to saymonz)
 * Reactivated warning and info notices on admin page "Plugins"

 = 0.1.1 =